HHK1/Wallace/README.md

 - `--max-generation`: Max number of generations.
 Increase to run the algorithm longer (default: 1000)
 -  `--debug`: Enable debug logs

-The first command to run is `wallace jura-groups <file_url>`, with a reference to a csv file containing the students.
-A file containing the groups will be outputed, and a file saving the students in an internal format will be saved.

-You can then run in order
-- `wallace crea-groups` which create groups for each minor (Deep Tech & High Touch)
-- `wallace redressement-groups`
-- `wallace scale-up groups`

 ## Literature on genetic algorithms